How to Self-Publish? Writing is the Easy Part

 We know that total downloads are no proof of regular use.

 We also know that there is a lot of duplication in these numbers.
-I have my Kobo, a Kindle app on my Android phone, another on my iPad, and a partridge in a pear tree.
+I have my Kobo, a Kindle app on my Android phone, another on my iPad, one on my laptop, and a partridge in a pear tree.

 Does the answer lie with eBooks?
-If so, how do we get to those readers?
+If so, how do we get our book(s) into those readers' hands?

 An eBook is just a computer file.
 It would be too easy if they used a common standard format.
-All readers can view PDF files (badly), but the distribution networks don’t like them ('cause they are a pain to read on any mobile device, be it .
+All readers can view PDF files, but the distribution networks don’t like them.
 For example, the Kobo considers PDF files “Documents.”
 It places them in a directory separate from books.

 That’s not good.
 Given the nature of the eBook-reader beasts, PDF just doesn’t cut it as a viable option.

-My research says that images, charts, and mathematical/scientific formulae are an issue. (not anymore.
-The new formats fix that, at least for Kindle. ePub may still be an issue.
-Amazon is the Whale here. ) Frankly, I’m not sure why this would be so.
+My research says that images, charts, and mathematical/scientific formulae are an issue.
+Frankly, I’m not sure why this would be so.
 I’m digging into it.
 The warnings may have something to do with anchoring problems.

 This contrasts with the need for CMYK images used in printing.
 CMYK stands for Cyan-Magenta-Yellow-Black.
 When a printer talks about 4-color process, he means CMYK color.